BY PASTOR T. O. BANSO

 2. It keeps you humble.
 Benefits are not what you achieved or deserved, but kindness bestowed on you.
-If you see a man who is proud because of his wealth, position or status, it is most probably because he doesn’t see any of these things as a benefit, the blessing of the LORD; he sees it as his personal accomplishment.
-However, he could have done all he did but get a different result.
+If you see a man who is proud because of his wealth, position, or status, it is most probably because he doesn’t see any of these things as a benefit, the blessing of the Lord; he sees it as his personal accomplishment.
+However, he could have done all he did but got a different result.
 Jesus reminded Pilate, “You could have no power at all against Me unless it had been given you from above” (John 19:11a New King James Version).
-No man can receive anything except it is given him from above (John 3:27).
+No man can receive anything except it is given to him from above (John 3:27).

 Don’t be proud.
 Learn from Hezekiah.
 He was sick and almost died.
 He prayed to the LORD, who spoke to him and gave him a sign that he would recover from his sickness.
 He recovered but due to pride, he did not respond appropriately to the kindness God showed him.
 He later repented of his pride, so the wrath of the LORD did not fall upon the inhabitants of Jerusalem during his reign (2 Chronicles 32:25-26).